 When exercising reliance, a subject person has to obtain the identification information from the third party it is relying upon but does not need to request the customer to provide it with any verification documents.
 The subject person can also obtain the necessary information to create a business and risk profile of the customer from the third party being relied upon though the information obtained may need to be complemented by additional information to be obtained from the customer himself.
-However, it is important to note that even though reliance can be exercised in order for the subject person to be able to create a risk profile of the customer, it is not possible to do the same in order to carry out a customer risk assessment.
+However, it is important to note that even though reliance can be exercised in order for the subject person to be able to create a risk profile of the customer risk assessment.